Are you looking for a simple and effective calisthenics workout for abs?

 |Plank (Hollow Body) Variation||2||20 seconds|

 |Side Plank Variation||2||15 seconds|

 You will notice that this workout can be done regardless of whether you are a beginner, intermediate or advanced athlete.

 It all depends on the variation you pick, and would suit your skill level.

 Other Related Questions

 Is a six-pack possible from calisthenics?

-Yes, you can build a six-pack from calisthenics.
-That’s because almost every calisthenics exercise will train your core if done properly – even push-ups and pull-ups.
+You can build a six-pack from calisthenics because almost every bodyweight exercise will train your core if done properly.